mnabarro/cs-challenge/README.md

 # Code Sherpas Backend challenge

 ## Comments on the project
-Although it is a simple project, it has allowed me to put into practice what I learned about NodeJs, such as structuring a typical API backend application.
+Although it is a simple project, it has allowed me to put into practice what I learned about NodeJs, such as structuring a typical API backend application, validations, etc...

+This project has allowed me to confirm my preference for the backend.I have really enjoyed developing it.
+I will continue to learn related technologies and tools that allow me to improve my performance and grow as a developer.

 It has also given me the opportunity to learn about testing, Github actions, and markdown syntax.
 I hope my solution is up to the requirement.

 ## How to run test suite